Celtics-Engine/Celtics-Backend/Project Docs/Design Documents/Stock Market App.md

 1. Stock Market customer success rate
 2. Each user has a level tied to account
+3. Example
-3. You can be matched up with another user based off your level
+4. You can be matched up with another user based off your level